GretaRob/Buzzer/README.md

 ## Project Description

 Twitter-like social network website for posting.
+Instead of the tweeting, users are buzzing.
 Registered users can create, edit and delete posts.
 They can as well follow/unfollow other users and like/unlike posts.
 Posts are paginated.
 Website was built using Python, Django framework.
-Edit, delete and like buttons implemented usiing Javascript to avoid reloading the entire page.
+Edit, delete and like buttons implemented using Javascript to avoid reloading the entire page.
+With the edit button click, user gets pre-populated text area where the content can be changed.
+'All posts' link redirects user to all posts that are ordered from the most recent one.
+"Profile" page displays how many followers the user has and how many people he/she follows.
+If user clicks on another user, he/she can follow or unfollow that person.
+'Following' link will take user to posts of people he/she follows.

 *****